PupTrainer/fe_puptrainer/README.md

  ## Application Login

  - When you first visit the PupTrainer main page you will see a login page.
 If you have already made an account you can login using your correct credentials.
-Otherwise please click on the create an account and enter in your desired username and email.
+Otherwise please click on the register here and enter in your desired username and email.
 Once submitted you will recieve a confirmation message that the account has been created.
+Click on the login here button to then be taken back to the main login page.
 Please rememeber the credentials you entered and use them to login into your account.
-Please follow the features list below to navigate through the application.
+Once your account has been created follow the features list below to navigate through the application.

  ## Features